go-sprout/sprout/docs/features/function-aliases.md

 This creates a mapping between an old function name (`oldFunc`) and a new one (`newFunc`).
 Calls to `oldFunc` within the template are redirected to execute `newFunc`.
 This enables the template to parse and execute using the new function name seamlessly.

-### Add more than one aliases for te same function
+### Add more than one aliases for the same function

 To add more aliases for the same original function, simply add more parameters to the `WithAlias` function: